-Once you've slid your ring finger up to the 8th fret, strike the note on the 6th fret with your pointer finger while strumming both strings to complete the chord.
+Once you've slid your ring finger up to the eight fret, strike the note on the sixth fret with your pointer finger while strumming both strings to complete the chord.

-The second most expedient transition is to transpose the A and B chord to higher frets and play them as bar chords.
+The second most expedient transition is to transpose the A and B chord to higher frets and play them as barre chords.
 The following tab illustrates this movement.

-Again, in both instances of sliding up the fretboard at 7 and 9 you'll want to use your third finger.
+In both instances of sliding up the fretboard at seven and nine you'll want to use your third finger.
 More often than not, your ring finger is your best option for anchoring a chord progression and it is no different here.

-Even though we've moved the A and B chords up to the 7th fret, they're still the same chord in the same form.
+Even though we've moved the A and B chords up to the seventh fret, they're still the same chord in the same form.
 It's just another way of making a smooth transition.

-Bar Chord Progression IIIWe've mixed power chords and bar chords pretty carelessly thus far, but here I want to focus primarily on bar chords to get some transitional methods laid down.
+Barre Chord Progression IIIWe've mixed power chords and barre chords pretty carelessly thus far, but here I want to focus primarily on barre chords to get some transitional methods laid down.
 Here's our first progression.

-Everything circled in orange should be handled by your ring finger.
 I've broken up the tab to illustrate the movement, though the chord should happen all at once.
-Play through it slow like the tab shows, and then try just move your ring finger to bar those three notes.
+Play through it slow like the tab shows, and then try just move your ring finger to barre those three notes.